 You can search an index for a specific value and export all matching items:

-$ catmandu export ElasticSearch --index_name books --bag banned --query 'firstEditionPublicationPlace: "Berlin"' to CSV --fields '_id,authorFirstname,authorLastname,title,firstEditionPublicationPlace'
+$ catmandu export ElasticSearch --index_name books --bag banned --client '5_0::Direct' --query 'firstEditionPublicationPlace: "Berlin"' to CSV --fields 'my_id,authorFirstname,authorLastname,title,firstEditionPublicationPlace'

 You can delete whole collections from a database or just items which match a query: